Wine Tasting in 5 easy steps

 The first step is to look at the wine against a white backdrop, like a blank piece of paper.
 This ensures that wines are not distorted by external colours.

 In addition to the colour, there are various levels of intensity to assess.
 White wines gain colour as they age, ranging from lemon and gold to dark caramel.
 By contrast, reds lose colour and intensity with age, as they progress from purple to ruby to deep tawny.
-So while a typical aged shiraz might be described as pale or medium garnet (a hue between ruby and tawny), in contract a young shiraz lean toward deep purple or ruby.
+So while a typical aged shiraz might be described as pale or medium garnet (a hue between ruby and tawny), in contrast a young shiraz leans towards deep purple or ruby.

 Step 2 -Swirl

 Here’s where it starts to get fun.
-First, you swirl.
+First, you swirl and try not to swirl it out of the glass!
 Swirling allows for increased oxygenation, which can bring out more complex secondary aromas.

 The point here is to expose the wine to oxygen and kick-start the process of it 'opening up' and expressing its full range of aromas and flavours.
 When it comes to technique, find what feels most comfortable to you.
 It's often easiest to start out by keeping the base of the glass on the table and then gently swirling in a clockwise motion.